tipenko/MorbidJS/README.md

 - it is based on JQuery and lodash, JQuery methods are exposed in M response;
 - no backend with build processes required;
 - it is supposed to be easy and lightweight.

-### Data Model #
-Morbid is backed by jQuery.
-This is not forever.

-    M.append('<div id=app class=blacklist2/>')

-*div#app.blacklist2* is created after this call, as a child of detached root element.
-This element will have behaviour set by css-like behaviour sheets.

-Actual visible DOM may well act as model.

 ### Polymorphic decorator out-of-the-box #
 Given